-Built in 810, the palace was initially made of wood.
-However, the first few iterations of this project were burnt in a fire.
-Thankfully this was the case since they were horribly designed, ugly structures.
-During the 12th and 13th centuries the city of Venice became ever more popular which led to the need for a larger government to compensate.
-As the city grew, so did the palace requirements and construction of a new palace began, 1340.
-Although it was named a palace, the Doge wasn’t a king but a governmental representative, elected much like the pope.
-Unlike most palaces, Doge’s Palace is used not only as the home of the elected ruler but also as home to government offices, the secret police and many high caliber prisoners.
-Thankfully, the new palace is beautifully designed in Byzantine Styling with a pink marble façade, delicate white pillars and intricate trellis roof detailing.
-The following is a list of the top 10 must see areas within the Doge’s Palace during your trip to Venice.
+Built in 810, this palace was initially a wooden construction, but that quickly changed after the first few iterations were burnt in a fire.
+Thankfully this wasn't an absolute travesty as they were horrendous renditions and we wouldn't have what we do today without it.
+During the 12th and 13th centuries, the city of Venice grew at a rapid rate, this led to the requirement for a larger government to operate.
+As the city grew, so did the palace requirements and thus, the construction of a new palace began (1340).
+Although it was named a palace, the Doge wasn’t a king but a governmental representative.
+Unlike most palaces, Doge’s Palace was not only the home of the elected ruler, but also to government offices, the secret police and many high caliber prisoners.
+Thankfully, the new palace is a beautiful Byzantine design with a pink marble façade, delicate white pillars and intricate trellis roof detailing.
+The following is a list of the top 10 must see areas within Doge’s Palace.

 Why Opt for a Guided Tour?

-If you were to opt for general admission on arrival, not only would you be waiting in line, but you would also miss out on many spectacular areas of the palace that are only open to guided tours.
-Taking advantage of an all-inclusive tour such as the “Saint Mark’s Basilica and Doge’s Palace Tour” would give you special access to areas such as; The Chamber of Council, Casanova’s old prison cell, apartments of the Doge, the Bridge of Sighs and more.
+If you were to opt for general admission on arrival, not only would you be waiting in line for a long time, but you would also miss out on many spectacular parts of the palace only open to guided tours.
+Taking advantage of an all-inclusive tour such as the “Saint Mark’s Basilica and Doge’s Palace Tour” would give you special access to areas you wouldn't be able to see otherwise, including; The Chamber of Council, Casanova’s old prison cell, apartments of the Doge, the Bridge of Sighs and more.

-The masterpiece that is Doge’s palace takes its unique appearance from Gothic influence.
-The shape of the building appears to place the weight of the upper deck on top of delicate white marble columns, sculpted to perfection.
-The upper deck is decorated in a geometric pattern using pink Verona marble and a mosaic style design.
+The masterpiece of Doge’s palace takes its unique appearance from Gothic influence.
+The building is designed in a unique way that makes it appear top heavy.
+The weight of the top deck is placed upon delicate white marble columns.
+The top deck itself is decorated in geometric patterns using a pink Verona marble and mosaic style design.
 Along the upper deck are a series of beautifully curved window frames which light up at night and reflect off the marble in a dazzling effect.
-This façade is heavily decorated in small figurines, shrubbery and typical Gothic design.
-However, the standout pieces for the exterior are the four sculptures that symbolize the meaning of the building.
-These are; Fortitude, Hope, Prudence and Charity.
-When viewing the façade from the Piazetta, you will see two red columns, heads of government used these pillars to proclaim death sentences and observe executions in the Piazetta.
+The standout pieces on the exterior are four sculptures designed to symbolize; Fortitude, Hope, Prudence and Charity.
+When viewing the façade from the Piazetta, you will see two red columns, This was the area where heads of government would stand as they proclaim death sentences and observe executions in the Piazetta.

 Porta Della Carta (Paper Gate)

-This is the palaces main entrance facing St. Marks basilica.
-A great example of Venetian gothic architecture, it was designed and created by the Bon brothers during the 1400’s.
+This is the palaces main entrance facing St. Marks basilica, designed and created by the Bon brothers during the 1400’s.
 Decorating the arch are numerous intricate figures, above which is a large sculpture of Doge Francesco Foscari, kneeling before the Lion of St. Mark.
 This is meant to symbolise how the Venetian republic bowed to the power of the state.
-“Porta Della Carta” or paper gate is named so because people would sit underneath the gate, waiting for council members to walk in as they handed petitions to them.
+“Porta Della Carta” or paper gate is named so because people would sit underneath the gate, waiting for council members to enter as they handed petitions to them.
 Another noteworthy feature of this gate is the stump that lies beside it.
 This was originally used as a podium for proclaiming laws of the republic.

 Foscari Arch and Scala dei Giganti (Main Entrance and Giants Steps)